 - Upon seeing Skeletor's rather, uh... phallic weapon.

-Chick: Woah honey, watch where you're pointing that thing!
+Chick: Woah, honey, watch how you're holding that thing!

-- In Pocahontas, John Smith is so potent that he has to ride on a giant phallic symbol.
+- In Pocahontas, John Smith is so potent that he has to get onto the boat while riding a giant phallic symbol.

 - Fridge Horror: From the forums.